Randal Haworth

-Randal D. Haworth, (born September 19, 1961) is a Beverly Hills plastic surgeon recognized for his leading role in reality TV series The Swan.
-Haworth is also an artist, having recently exhibited his Iconography series of paintings in both Los Angeles and Boca Raton, Florida.
+Randal D. Haworth, (born September 19, 1961) is an American plastic surgeon recognized for his leading role in reality TV series The Swan.
+Haworth is also an artist.

 Early life

 Haworth was born in Los Angeles as an only child.

 Education

 Haworth graduated Alpha Omega Alpha from the University of Southern California School of Medicine in 1988.
-He then completed a five year surgical residency at New York Hospital/ Cornell University Medical Center in 1993.
+He then completed a five-year surgical residency at New York Hospital/ Cornell University Medical Center in 1993.
 Haworth served as Chief Resident during his plastic surgery residency at UCLA, where he gained extensive experience in the sub-specialties of aesthetic, micro-, pediatric, and hand surgery.
-During this time, he earned the title of Plastic Surgical Consultant of the Year for 1993-94.
+During this time, he earned the title of Plastic Surgical Consultant of the Year for 1993–94.
 Upon completing his training, Haworth established his office and surgical center on Bedford Drive in Beverly Hills where he currently practices.
 Haworth is board certified by the American Board of Plastic Surgery, and a Fellow of the American College of Surgeons.